raleel/mythras-srd/0007_Magic.md

 ### Casting Spells

-Spells are cast using the Magic skill ;skill; without it, magic is simply not possible.
+Spells are cast using the Magic skill; without it, magic is simply not possible.
 Preparing and casting a spell requires one Action and a successful Magic roll.
 If the roll fails, the spell does not work and must be readied and attempted again later.
 If the roll succeeds, the spell works, and Magic Points are deducted from the Magic Point pool.

 ### Using Superpowers

-Superhero characters find that their superpower is always working, and so needs no roll to use or Power Point expenditure; however, if trying to Boost a power ,power, then there is a Power Point cost.
+Superhero characters find that their superpower is always working, and so needs no roll to use or Power Point expenditure; however, if trying to Boost a power, then there is a Power Point cost.

 ## Beginning Powers and Learning New Ones